Dogs - Alabai

 Puppy at 5 months

-the white dog is imported from Russia, where ear cropping was allowed.
+The white dog pictured above is imported from Russia, where ear cropping was allowed.

 The alabai is an ancient breed.
 These massive dogs - molosser type - were around in the days of the Roman Empire, and Alexander the Great.
 They are said to have protected the traders on the Silk Route to China.
 In Russia they are nicknamed, "vokodav" meaning "wolf crusher."
 They have been used to protect livestock from wolves and other predators.
 They also fearlessly protected the shepherds and stockmen.
 The true alabai lives in the fields with the sheep and is unafraid to protect them.
 They have also guarded and herded cattle.